2026-04-05

 Jake's Story: From 308 Pounds to Finding the Missing Piece

-When our founder Jake Long was working 80-hour night shifts as a paramedic, he was 308 pounds and completely burned out.
+When our founder Jake Long was working 80-hour night shifts in hospital security, he was 308 pounds and completely burned out.
 Despite trying every diet and training program, his body wouldn't budge.

 The missing piece wasn't more cardio or less calories.
 It was sleep and cortisol.